hwangbro/public_notes/red_2024_restream_notes.md

             </details>
     - Repeat these steps for each runner until you should have all 3 feeds added into OBS
     - If you are using the restream PC, please generate the broadcast and links on your own system to avoid overworking the PC
+- **IMPORTANT** Do not close the Pro Studio tab once the feeds are open.
+IF you do, the game feeds will die and the runners will not be able to use the same WHIP links.

 ### Setting up racetime.gg room
 - Create a new room in racetime.gg, join it yourself (as an organizers)